harrewarre/harrewarre.github.io/docs/blog/posts/polestar2-soc-api.md

 ---
 date: 2023-10-16
+description: How to read the battery state of a Polestar 2 using the Tibber API
 slug: polestar2-soc-api
-summary: How to read the battery state of a Polestar 2 using the Tibber API
 tags:
 - polestar 2
 - api